Monday, June 15, 2026

 Installation View

-My final stop for the day was a glorious Bernard Frieze exhibition at Perrotin on Avenue Matignon.
-Four floors of Frieze's candy coloured stripes in which every stripe is different, every canvas is different and yet, everything is the same.
+My final stop for the day was a glorious Bernard Frize exhibition at Perrotin on Avenue Matignon.
+Four floors of Frize's candy coloured stripes in which every stripe is different, every canvas is different and yet, everything is the same.
 Each painting is a series of nested squares, in which colours are dragged from one square to the next which is, in fact, one layer to the next.
-Frieze has set himself the task of exploring the permutations of colours, squares, paint, and presumably time within rigid frameworks.
-Like the Dansaekhwa painters, but in a very different way, Frieze takes a fundamental principle, and explores how far he can take it.
+Frize has set himself the task of exploring the permutations of colours, squares, paint, and presumably time within rigid frameworks.
+Like the Dansaekhwa painters, but in a very different way, Frize takes a fundamental principle, and explores how far he can take it.
 And like his Korean predecessors, his paintings oscillate between very structured, highly constrained forms that enable the aleatory appearances of colour where it is least expected.
 Each painting is sealed with a resin, making them like table mats - giving them a smooth, mass reproduction feel that opens up another contradiction as it questions the space between art and mass reproduction.

 Sunday, April 19, 2026